cdomet-d/transcendence/.doc/database.md

 ## Executives decisions :

-* A tournament or a regualr 2-players game will be considered the same way database wise to avoid haviong repeting tables.
+* A tournament or a regualr 2-players game will be considered the same way database wise to avoid having repeting tables.

 ## Tables

-Do I need a user_ID and a user_profile_ID ?
+Do I need a user_ID and a userProfile_ID ?
 If yes, what would be the difference between the two in terms of definition and usage ?

-* User_info : Primary key : User_ID
+* userInfo : Primary key : User_ID
 	* User_ID
 	* Password
+	* Email
 	* Last_connexion
 	* Username
-	* Email
 	* Is_connected
 	* Register_date

-* User_profile : Primary key : User_ID
+* userProfile : Primary key : User_ID
-	* Foreign key: User_info.User_ID
+	* Foreign key: userInfo.User_ID
 	* Avatar
 	* Bio
 	* Profile color